 Factory vs. Farm Food

-On Dec 20th, the Washington Examiner reported that the National Corn Growers Association has declared Virginia Organic Corn production the worlds largest harvest.
+In 2013 the Washington Examiner reported that the National Corn Growers Association had declared Virginia Organic Corn production the worlds largest harvest.
 David Hula, a farmer near Richmond Va. broke Iowas 12-year record of 442 bushels of corn per acre with 454 Organic bushels!
 Critics are now questioning just how organic this "crop" is/was.
 It is our hope that logic will prevail as an opportunity for science to assist in defining what truly sustainable agriculture is.

 On Global Warming: Fact or Fiction